Richard Montgomery: Places

 Fort Montgomery, a massive masonry fortification mounting 125 guns on Lake Champlain, was named for the General.

 Montgomery has several places named after him.
 Counties named for him are to be found in North Carolina, Missouri, Mississippi, Iowa, Arkansas, Illinois, Indiana, Kansas, Maryland, Ohio, Pennsylvania, New York, Georgia, Virginia, and Kentucky.
-Cities and towns named for him most notably include Montgomery, Alabama, that state's capital and third largest city, as well as Montgomery, New York, Montgomery, Ohio, Montgomery, Minnesota, and Montgomery, Vermont.
+Cities and towns named for him most notably include Montgomery, Alabama, that state's capital and third largest city, as well as Montgomery Township, New Jersey, Montgomery, New York, Montgomery, Ohio, Montgomery, Minnesota, and Montgomery, Vermont.

 Richard Montgomery High School in Rockville, Maryland, bears his name, itself located in the county named after him, Montgomery County.
 Montgomery Place, a mansion in Barrytown, New York, was constructed in 1803 and named in his honor by his widow.
 General Montgomery had planned it before his departure from Grassmere in 1775, and construction was originally planned to start in 1776.

 Montgomery Street in Savannah, Georgia and Montgomery Street in Trenton, New Jersey are both named for him.